artemave/dffb/readme.md

 # daily fun fact bot

 A Telegram bot that periodically posts fun and educational facts to a channel/group.
-It can also be quizzed directly via `/fact` command or "inline query".
+It can also be quizzed directly via `/fact` command.

 ## Setup